Personal Protective Equipment (PPE)

 stockpiles to distribute to employers in their area.

-to other emergency responders in a PH emergency?
+to other emergency responders in a public health emergency?

 I) employers are required to provide PPE to reduce hazardous exposure to